Dead & Company: 2024

 In February 2024, the band announced they would be performing a concert residency at Sphere in Las Vegas, Nevada.
 Dead Forever: Live at Sphere consisted of 30 shows, spanning from May 16 to August 10, 2024.
 Coinciding with the band's opening night at Sphere, a temporary exhibit called the "Dead Forever Experience" opened at the Venetian resort.
 It contained archival material including backstage passes, ticket stubs, photos, and tapes.
-Additionally, Sirius XM's Grateful Dead Channel broadcast live from the venue in the "Deadhead Confessions Booth".
+Additionally, SiriusXM's Grateful Dead Channel broadcast live from the venue in the "Deadhead Confessions Booth".
 The residency grossed $131.4 million from 477,000 tickets sold, making it the 10th-highest-grossing concert residency in history.

 2025

 Dead & Company returned to Sphere in Las Vegas to perform a second run of the Dead Forever residency, consisting of 18 shows from March 20 through May 17, 2025, in celebration of the band's 10th anniversary.
 The residency opened and closed with tributes to Grateful Dead bassist Phil Lesh, who had died shortly before the residency leg began.

 The band played three concerts on August 1, 2, and 3, 2025 at Golden Gate Park in San Francisco, to celebrate the Grateful Dead's 60th anniversary.
 The concert series featured guest performances by Billy Strings, Sturgill Simpson (as his alter ego Johnny Blue Skies), the Trey Anastasio Band, and Grahame Lesh, the son of Grateful Dead bassist Phil Lesh.
+These were the final shows played by founding member Bob Weir prior to his death in January 2026.